Business Strategy and Outlook

-Although new competitors could feasibly set up shop in Bed Bath & Beyond's territory, we think a new player in the industry would be hard-pressed to replicate the vast vendor relationships that the firm has built over more than 40 years, and would have a difficult time competing with the robust set of online-only incumbents (Wayfair, Amazon).
-While the biggest brands in home furnishings are likely to want to partner with big distributors like Bed Bath, we believe they are increasingly finding ways to integrate with Bed Bath's online- only peer counterparts, potentially repositioning key inventory away from Bed Bath.
+Although new competitors could feasibly set up shop in Bed Bath & Beyond's territory, we think a new player in the industry would be hard-pressed to replicate the vast vendor relationships that the firm has built over many decades, and would have a difficult time competing with the robust set of online-only incumbents (Wayfair, Amazon).
+While the biggest brands in home furnishings are likely to want to partner with distributors that have a significant footprint, like Bed Bath, we believe they are increasingly finding ways to integrate with Bed Bath's online-only peer counterparts, potentially repositioning key inventory away from Bed Bath.
 Internationally, the company risks marketing improperly to audiences in Mexico and Canada, which could have significantly different consumption preferences than Americans.

 Our stewardship rating for Bed Bath & Beyond is Poor.
-With forecast adjusted returns on invested capital (4% on average over the next five years) that are set to remain below our weighted cost of capital estimate (at about 9%) over our entire outlook, implying that capital allocation is no longer generating excess economic rents.
-The board is has been overhauled in recent months.
+Forecast adjusted returns on invested capital (1.5% on average over the next five years) are set to remain below our weighted cost of capital estimate (at about 9%) over our entire outlook, implying that capital allocation is no longer generating excess economic rents.
+The board has been overhauled over the last year.
 Prior CEO Steven Temares has been removed (replaced by Mark Tritton in 2019, discussed further below), and founders Warren Eisenberg and Leonard Feinstein have stepped down as co-chairmen and directors.
-Now, 12 of the 13 directors set for election are fresh to the firm, having been appointed within the last two years.
+Now, 12 of the 13 directors are fresh to the firm, having been appointed within the last few years.

-In the company's most recent proxy, the top five outside shareholders own around 51% of total shares outstanding, which could make change more difficult for outsiders.
+In assessing the firm's most recent proxy, the top five outside shareholders own around 51% of total shares outstanding, which could make change more difficult for outsiders.
 Historically, equity-based compensation had been a bit excessive compared with the peer group and considering the performance of shares in recent years.
-However, in June 2019, the compensation committee granted awards based on performance goals that included: a one-year EBIT goal, a three year cumulative company EBIT goal, and a three-year total shareholder return, metrics that we think should incentivize executives to make smarter capital allocation decisions.
-Furthermore, recent changes to CEO compensation seem prudent, with interim CEO Mary Winston set to receive an annual base salary of $1.1 million at the time of her employment, versus the $3.6 million prior CEO Temares received in 2018 as performance faltered (total CEO pay in 2018 was $12.1 million).
-We expected scrutiny on compensation to ensue with activist investors calling for change.
+However, in June 2019, the compensation committee granted awards based on performance goals that included: a one-year EBIT goal, a three-year cumulative company EBIT goal, and a three-year total shareholder return, metrics that we think should incentivize executives to make smarter capital allocation decisions.
+Furthermore, changes to CEO compensation appear prudent, with interim CEO Mary Winston contracted to receive an annual base salary of $1.1 million at the time of her employment, versus the $3.6 million prior CEO Temares received in 2018 as performance faltered (total CEO pay in 2018 was $12.1 million).

-Bed Bath & Beyond is a home furnishings retailer, operating around 1,534 stores in all 50 states, Puerto Rico, Canada, and Mexico.
+Bed Bath & Beyond is a home furnishings retailer, operating around 1,500 stores in all 50 states, Puerto Rico, Canada, and Mexico.
 Stores carry an assortment of branded bed and bath accessories, kitchen textiles, and cooking supplies.
-In addition to 993 Bed Bath & Beyond stores, the firm operates 277 Cost Plus stores, 126 Buybuy Baby stores, 81 Christmas Tree Shops and And That Stores (gifts/housewares), 55 Harmon Face Values stores (health/beauty care), and linens/textile wholesaler Linen Holdings.
+In addition to 976 Bed Bath & Beyond stores, the firm operates 261 Cost Plus stores, 126 Buybuy Baby stores, 81 Christmas Tree Shops and And That Stores (gifts/housewares), 53 Harmon Face Values stores (health/beauty care), and linens/textile wholesaler Linen Holdings.
 It is in the process of divesting online retailer Personalizationmall.com (which was supposed to be to be completed in March but has been postponed) and has recently sold the One Kings Lane business.